gandalf-the-gray/anubis-inspect/readme.md

 ```
 ## Things to keep in mind
-A type-validator by default only checks for the presence and type of the value, to make the value optional or fit in a certain range, you must call the appropriate method, eg. new StringField('email') only makes sure that the value not null/undefined and is a string, whereas new StringField('email', false) makes the email optional i.e allows either null/undefined or a string and new StringField('email').min(10) makes sure the email is at leats 10 characters long, every such method has a default error message to return if the value isn't as expected but you can pass your own messages too
+A type-validator by default only checks for the presence and type of the value, to make the value optional or fit in a certain range, you must call the appropriate method, eg. new StringField('email') only makes sure that the value is not null/undefined and is a string, whereas new StringField('email', false) makes the email optional i.e allows either null/undefined or a string and new StringField('email').min(10) makes sure the email is at leats 10 characters long, every such method has a default error message to return if the value isn't as expected but you can pass your own messages too

-The 'test' method allows you to add your own custom tests in form of functions, take the value, run tests (async tests too) and return an array in [isValid, errorMessage] form, the first item in the returned must be a boolean indicating if the value passes the test and the second is the error message to be used in case the value failed the test
+The 'test' method allows you to add your own custom tests in form of functions, take the value, run tests (async tests too) and return an array in [isValid, errorMessage] format, the first item in the returned must be a boolean indicating if the value passes the test and the second is the error-message to be used in case the value failed the test

 ### The test function has some flavors
 1) vanilla - a function that takes the value of the field as the only parameter, example below